Should you buy MLM leads? Some people swear by it. Others say it’s a rip off.

 Leads are expensive.
 Not everyone can afford it.
 Not everyone can invest $100 to $300 per month with leads, but everyone can contact their warm market.

 You must be careful with the do not call laws.
 You must verify each phone number is not on the do not call list BEFORE you contact them.
 The last thing you want to do is end up in legal trouble.

 The amount of rejection you will experience with leads you buy will be extremely high.
 Most MLM Reps cannot handle this amount of rejection.

 If you don’t have a good phone script, any confidence, or skills, do not call strangers.
 It will be a recipe for frustration and failure.

 The average person on your team WILL NOT pick up the telephone and call strangers.
 The average person on your team will not invest money in leads.
 These are facts.

 Where to Buy MLM Leads

 Here are some places to buy MLM leads.
-I am NOT an affiliate with any of these companies.
+As a disclaimer, I am NOT an affiliate with any of these companies.

 I buy most of my leads through Apache Leads.
 They are a trusted source, in business for nearly 20 years now.

 I’ve purchased MLM leads from MLM Leads Specialist several times in the past.
 I was happy with the results.